 “Do you think they’re frozen to the ice?!”
 (Yeah…I know.
 I never said my friends were smart.)

-Finished taking pictures, our fourth friend wandered back over to the rest of the group and asked if anyone wanted to go look for one of the waterfalls.
-The idea took like wildfire and before I knew it we were back in the car…driving in circles…for another hour.
+Finished taking pictures, our fourth friend wandered back over to the rest of the group and asked if anyone wanted to go and look for one of the waterfalls.
+The idea took like wildfire.
+Before I knew it, we were back in the car…driving in circles…for another hour.
 Finally, we saw a sign that read “something, something waterfall – 2KM ahead.”
 We parked the car (in another questionable spot) and followed the trail!

 At first, the path was easy.
 It had maybe a foot or two of snow on top of it, but it was packed tightly enough to walk on.
 Then it happened.
 We were walking around a particularly narrow bend in the path when BAM!
 I sank down to my waist.
 I’ve never regretted jeans and a light jacket quite so much.

-I climbed down with the others, sliding down the path tree trunk to tree trunk until there it was.
-Broken into three or four tiny streams, half-frozen water slid over a jagged cliff-face into a narrow canyon that carried the water away down the mountain to join the rest of the river.
-Shimmering icicles clung together in sheets, dripping slowly as they melted in the spring sun.
+I climbed down with the others, sliding down the path tree trunk to tree trunk, until there it was.
+Divided into three or four tiny streams, a half-frozen waterfall slid over a jagged cliff-face into a narrow canyon that carried the water away down the mountain to join the rest of the river.
+Shimmering icicles clung together in sheets, slowly dripping as they melted in the spring sun.
 It was gorgeous.

 We took a few pictures, sat for a while under a small, snow-capped gazebo, and then climbed back up the hill.
-The sun was starting to set by the time we began our hike back, so it felt twice as cold as before.
-By the time we all stumbled back into the car, we were cold, wet, and exhausted.
+The sun was starting to set by the time we began our hike back to the car.
+It felt twice as cold as before.
+By the time we all stumbled back into the car, we were freezing cold, wet, and exhausted.
 At the same time, however, we were all struck by the beauty we had seen and spent the drive home planning our next adventure.